Header image courtesy of La Rambla by Catalunya (via Facebook)

 Popinjays, The Murray, 22 Cotton Tree Drive, Central | (+852) 3141 8888

 Situated in the penthouse of Prince’s Building, Sevva is an artful and eclectic space in the heart of the city.
 Twice a year, a new pop-up decoration will transform the whole place and is eagerly awaited by regulars, but their crowning jewel is their wrap-around terrace, from which visitors can soak in a panoramic, 360-degree view of the city’s skyline, as well as the nightly laser lights and music show.

-Their dishes are reimaginings of food from kitchens in regional Chinese homes—with a fancy, modern spin, of course.
-They’ve got a good range of seafood dishes from award-winning Australian chef Chase Kojima, such as the golden Hokkaido king scallop, lobster tail ($560) or perennial favourites like the Pasta Named Desire ($480), which is a dreamy king prawn, caviar, and crab roe spaghetti dish in a champagne cream sauce.
+Their dishes are reimaginings of food from kitchens in regional Chinese homes—with a fancy, modern spin.
+They’ve got a good range of seafood dishes from award-winning Australian chef Chase Kojima, such as the salt and pepper baked Boston lobster or their unique daily bento, an innovative and balanced creation.
+Ask the staff to know what the daily special is.

 Sevva, 25/F, Prince’s Building, 10 Chater Road, Central | (+852) 2537 1388